Former Colts GM Ryan Grigson's redemption tour continues with Vikings

 "A special guy," Adofo-Mensah said at the NFL scouting combine.
 "He is somebody that I connected with in Cleveland.
 When you talk about somebody — perception versus reality.
 When they first hired him, I was like anybody else, and I'd maybe heard some other things."

 Grigson spent five years leading the Colts front office.
 His firing in 2017 was met with approval by former players like punter Pat McAfee, who cited "unwarranted arrogance," and receiver Reggie Wayne, who said it was "about time."
-While working for the Seahawks and Browns the last five years, Grigson has said he's learned better ways to communicate with coworkers.
+While working for the Seahawks and Browns the past five years, Grigson has said he has learned better ways to communicate with coworkers.

 Adofo-Mensah saw it firsthand in Cleveland, where they worked together the past two seasons before reuniting in Minnesota.
 Adofo-Mensah said he holds weekly meetings on Thursdays to discuss "life and the process."